 If you have never done any building before, aren’t confident that you’ll be able to install the fence yourself, or simply don’t have the time, it’s best to hire a professional to do the job.
 However, if you do have enough time and know-how, you may wish to complete some of the fencing process yourself to save some money.

-For every type of fence, there are both advantages and drawbacks.
-Here are some of the most common things you’ll need to consider.
+For every type of fence, there are common features to compare.
+Here are some of the most common things you might want to consider:

 Some fencing materials are better at providing soundproofing than others.
 If you’re building a fence mainly for privacy, this is an important advantage to keep in mind when selecting your fence.

-For optimal soundproofing, you’d want to lean more towards modular walls or solid materials such as brick, which tend to be better at absorbing sound.
+For optimal acoustic fencing, you’d want to lean more towards modular walls or solid materials such as brick, which tend to be better at absorbing sound.